srbt/developers-gateway/README.md

     end

 ```
-Solution contains two variants of the setup - one with HTTP and one with HTTPS communication between the modules.
+The solution offers two setup variants: one with HTTP communication and another with HTTPS communication between the modules.

-## Developers access the application using the forward proxy
+### Developer Access to the Application via Forward Proxy
-Developers configure their browsers to use the forward proxy to access the application modules using production URLs.
-The forward proxy forwards the requests to the reverse proxy, which routes them to the appropriate module based on the URL path.
-Proxy configuration can be passed to the browser environment variables.
+Developers configure their browsers to use the forward proxy to access application modules using production URLs.
+The forward proxy forwards the requests to the reverse proxy, which then routes them to the appropriate module based on the URL path.
+Proxy configuration can be passed to the browser via environment variables.

-Is recommended to use a separate profile for the browser to avoid conflicts with the default profile.
+It is recommended to use a separate browser profile to avoid conflicts with the default profile.

 For example, in Linux:
 ```bash